 - Gross Profit – There are many factors within a business that affects the profits of the business.
-In connection with this, the information under this feature shows how these factors has affected the company in relation to its profits.
+In connection with this, the information under this feature shows how these factors have affected the company about its profits.

-- Capital Efficiency – This information provides assessment on the equity of the business which interests the investors and lenders.
+- Capital Efficiency – This information provides an assessment of the equity of the business which interests the investors and lenders.

-- Liquidity and Solvency – A business must be liquid and solvent at all times in order to remain running.
-This section presents the financial data to prove the liquidity and the solvency of the business.
+- Liquidity and Solvency – A business must be liquid and solvent at all times to remain running.
+This section presents the financial data to prove the liquidity and solvency of the business.

 Financial Feasibility Analysis Templates

 Financial Risk Analysis Templates

 Financial Statement Risk Analysis

 Advanced Financial Risk Analysis

 Corporate Reporting and Financial Analysis

 Financial Analysis Template Types